Ingredient & Product Evaluation Brianna Reid Ingredient & Product Evaluation Brianna Reid

 Life stage matters more than category loyalty.

-A formula that makes sense in one stage may not remain the best fit indefinitely.
+A formulation that makes sense in one stage may not remain the best fit indefinitely.
 Family supplement decisions become clearer when products are revisited as needs, context, and duration of use change.

 Managing Expectations Around "More Complete" Formulations